MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 ## Deployment roadmap for classification, labeling, and protection

+Already using the Azure Rights Management service for data protection?
+You can skip many of these steps and focus on steps 3 and 5.1.

 ### Step 1: Confirm your subscription and assign user licenses
 Review the [subscription information](https://go.microsoft.com/fwlink/?LinkId=827589) to confirm that your organization has a subscription that includes the functionality and features that you expect.
 Then, assign a license from this subscription to each user in your organization who will classify, label, and protect documents and emails.